Best Garmin Forerunner: choosing the right watch for each runner

 Garmin Forerunners for everyone

-Choosing the best Garmin Forerunner model is only difficult because there are so many good watches to choose between.
+Choosing the best Garmin Forerunner model is only difficult because there are so many good watches to choose among.
 They're some of the best Garmin smartwatches you can buy.
 With an extensive catalog of options, it's easy to find a watch that is designed for your lifestyle.
 Of course, you can also check out all of the other watches the company has to offer to confirm you're making the right choice for your needs.

 But in the end, if you want the best Garmin Forerunner for most runners, that's the Garmin Forerunner 265 for features and specs, the 55 for budget quality, or the 965 for everything and the kitchen sink.
+If you're looking for the newest model that balances features with affordability, the Forerunner 165 is worth considering as well.

 Michael L Hicks